 A ScrumMaster recently asked me if he should take over responsibility for year-end performance evaluations since he was closer to the work than the functional manager for the team.
 It’s not the first time I’ve heard this question, and as more companies begin to use Scrum, I’m sure I’ll hear it again.

 It does make sense for a ScrumMaster to give feedback.
 But when it comes to taking over (or participating in) the annual appraisal, ratings, or rankings, my answer is “No. No. No!”
-There’s a fundamental conflict between coaching to improve effectiveness and evaluating for ratings, rankings, raises, or promotion.
+There’s a fundamental conflict between coaching to improve effectiveness and evaluating for ratings, rankings, raises, or promotions.

-Scrum practices and values put the emphasis on collaboration and communication.
+Scrum practices and values put emphasis on collaboration and communication.
 The performance appraisal creates an agenda divide as the employee uses it to try to highlight his or her performance in order to get raises and promotions, while the manager uses the appraisal to divvy up scarce departmental resources.
 Both agendas can be a motivation for conscious or subconscious distortion of the data, or to behaviors that ultimately benefit the person doing them, but not the company or customer.
 The appraisal fosters low trust competition in the team rather than self-organizing to meet customer needs.

 Deming goes on to call performance reviews one of the seven deadly diseases: